 A Board of Directors, responsible for approving the PUCA’s activity schedule, planning its funding and assessing its results.
 Its members are the directors of central administrations within the different ministries concerned :

-▶ Ministry of Ecological and Civic Transition ;
+▶ Ministry of Ecology and Inclusive Transition ;

 ▶ Ministry of Higher Education, Research and Innovation ;